The Sound (Stray Kids album): Promotion

 To commemorate the release, Stray Kids partnered with Shibuya 109 for Valentine's Day and White Day campaigns, decorating the department store and launching a pop-up store in Tokyo and Osaka in February and March 2023.
 The group also partnered with Spotify Japan for a stamp rally to attend a special pop-up exhibition at Magnet by Shibuya109 in a week of the release date, and FamilyMart for limited goods.
-Stray Kids appeared on the cover and give an interview for magazines Nylon Japan, and Aera.
+Stray Kids appeared on the covers and gave interviews for magazines Nylon Japan, and Aera.
 On the release date, the group held a pre-record live event to introduce the album.
 On March 5, Stray Kids appeared on the Nippon TV's variety show Gyōretsu no Dekiru Sōdansho for breaking foam walls to surprise Japanese actor Rihito Itagaki.

 Stray Kids performed "The Sound" for the first time at Music Station on January 27, 2023, as well as at Buzz Rhythm 02 on February 17, The group appeared on the YouTube channel The First Take to perform the re-arranged Japanese version of "Case 143", and "Lost Me" on February 24, and March 8, respectively.
 The group held the encore shows for Maniac World Tour in Japan on February 11–12 at Saitama Super Arena and 25–26 at Kyocera Dome Osaka.
 They performed the title track and the Japanese version of "Case 143" from the album at shows.

 Commercial performance

 According to Oricon, The Sound sold 250,422 copies on February 21, 2023, a flying get date. and 378,000 copies on its first week, debuting at number one on the weekly Albums Chart dated March 6, 2023, surpassing 132,000 copies of the previous release Circus and becoming their first number-one album and highest overall physical sales in Japan.
 The album also debuted atop the Combined Albums Chart and monthly Albums Chart.

 Billboard Japan initially reported that The Sound sold 354,746 physical copies and 1,006 downloads during February 20–22.
 The album debut at number one on the Billboard Japan Hot Albums, earning 450,808 physical copies, debuting atop the Top Albums Sales; and 1,434 digital sales, landing at number two on the Download Albums.
-The Sound was certified gold by Recording Industry Association of Japan (RIAJ) on March 10.
+For the 2023 Billboard Japan year-end charts, the album reached number six on the Hot Albums, earning 624,173 CDs and 2,754 digital sales.
+The Sound was certified gold by Recording Industry Association of Japan (RIAJ) on March 10. and later double platinum next month.